Low-energy unphysical saddle in polynomial molecular potentials: Non-perturbative evaluation of the Green function.

-Next, we provide an exact iteration scheme for the evaluation of the matrix elements of the resolvent $G(z)=(zI-H)^{-1}$ in the basis vectors $|{\bf v}_{0,\alpha }\rangle $ in Tier 0.
-The poles give the eigenvalues $E_a$ of $H$, and the residues are the spectral weights:

-The actual evaluation requires approximations such as truncation of the tier generation to some order, and possibly restriction of tier population.
-Anyhow, as the method is iterative and in analogy with procedures that approximate a self-energy, the resulting matrix elements of $G^{(0)}(z)$ are highly non-perturbative.

-{\bf Tier construction}\\ Depending on the problem under investigation, a set of $t_0$ unperturbed states $|{\bf v}_{0,\alpha}\rangle $ ($\alpha =1,\ldots ,t_0)$ is selected to form the initial tier $T_0$.
-In the computations of this paper, $T_0$ contains a single state, the bright state.
-The action of $V$ on $T_0$ gives new vectors; the basis states that have non-zero overlap with one of them, and are not in $T_0$, are collected in $T_1$.
+The first step of the method is to partition the unperturbed eigenvectors in families (tiers) $T_0,\ T_1,\ldots $ of decreasing perturbative relevance, such that the matrix representation of $H$ is block-tridiagonal in the tiers.
+Symbolically we write the blocks as $H_{ii}=\langle T_i|H|T_i\rangle $ and $H_{i,i+1}=\langle T_i|H|T_{i+1} \rangle $.
+Depending on the problem under investigation, a set of unperturbed states $|{\bf v}_{0,\alpha}\rangle $ ($\alpha =1,\ldots ,t_0)$ is selected to form the initial tier $T_0$.
+In the computations of this paper, $T_0$ contains a single initial state.
+The action of $H'$ on $T_0$ gives new vectors: the basis states that have non-zero overlap with them, and are not in $T_0$, are collected in $T_1$.
 We label them as $|{\bf v}_{1,\alpha}\rangle $ ($\alpha =1\ldots t_1)$.
-For a finite set $T_0$, and an interaction $V$ which is a polynomial in the raising and lowering operators, tier $T_1$ and subsequent ones are finite.

-Next we consider the set $VT_1$, and expand it in the eigenvectors already in $T_0$ and $T_1$, plus new ones that are collected in tier $T_2$.
+For a finite set $T_0$, and an interaction $H'$ which is a polynomial in the raising and lowering operators, tier $T_1$ and subsequent ones are finite.
+Next we consider the set $H'T_1$, and expand it in the eigenvectors already in $T_0$ and $T_1$, plus new ones that are collected in tier $T_2$.
 The process is iterated to produce further tiers $T_3$, $T_4$, ...
 Up to this point the method is simply a smart algorithm to generate systematically a good approximate basis for a quantum problem where some non-interacting part $H_0$ of the Hamiltonian can be singled out.
-Indeed, such a basis has been employed successfully in a different context, in conjunction with standard (Lanczos) techniques.\cite{Manini03} However, the hierarchical basis structure and the corresponding block-tridiagonal form of the Hamiltonian, suggest a natural iterative method to construct the spectrum.
+Indeed, similar basis generation has been employed successfully in different contexts \cite{Stuchebrukhov93,Wyatt98,Callegari03,Manini03,Wang03}.
+However, the hierarchical basis structure and the corresponding block-tridiagonal form of the Hamiltonian, suggest a natural iterative method to construct the spectrum.

-{\bf Evaluation of the Resolvent}\\ The iterative method is based on the following formula for the inversion of partitioned matrices, with square diagonal blocks (we omit unneeded terms):
+The matrix element of the resolvent ${\cal G}(z)=(zI-H)^{-1}$ in $T_0$ is precisely the Green function in equation~(\ref{green:eq}).
+We propose to compute it based on the following formula for the inversion of partitioned matrices, with square diagonal blocks (we omit unneeded terms):